-When you head over to the historic Plaza area, you’ll find plenty of shops and galleries offering a wide variety of wonderful shopping opportunities.
+When you head over to the historic Plaza area, you’ll find plenty of shops and galleries offering wonderful shopping opportunities.
 If you’re looking for authentic Native American works, I do caution guests to watch out for the shops that say they offer “authentic Native works” but don’t.
-Our shopping recommendations are vetted, and you can be assured they do offer authentic Native works.
+Our galleries and unique shopping recommendations are curated, and you can be assured those that do offer Native works, are definitely authentic .

 Just on the other side of the plaza, on Lincoln Ave, you’ll connect with the work of an iconic artist at the Allan Houser Gallery.
 A multitude of well-known Native American artists are exhibited just across the street from Houser at True West Gallery.
 And more original Native works can be found at Faust Gallery, just around the corner on East Palace Ave.